Rudra-Maity/telegram-clone/README.md

 ## Usage

 Open your browser and navigate to `http://localhost:3000`.
 You will see the chat application with a list of chats on the left side and the chat messages on the right side.
 On mobile devices, you will see either the chat list or the chat messages, with a back button to navigate between them.

+## Deployment server

+Open your browser and navigate to `https://telegram-clone-rudrapriya.vercel.app/ `.
+You will see the chat application with a list of chats on the left side and the chat messages on the right side.
+On mobile devices, you will see either the chat list or the chat messages, with a back button to navigate between them.

+# Automatic Deployment with GitHub:
+If your project is hosted on GitHub, you can link your repository to Vercel for automatic deployments.
+Every time you push changes to your repository, Vercel will automatically build and deploy the latest version of your application.

+To link your GitHub repository:

+   1. Go to your Vercel dashboard.
+   2. Click on the "New Project" button.
+   3. Select your GitHub repository and follow the prompts to configure the project settings.
+    Once linked, Vercel will deploy your application whenever you push changes to the repository.

 ## Testing